 Your website may be the heart of your digital marketing, but you need to drive traffic to your site.

 The greatest website in the world is useless if no one ever visits it.
 By using search ads, display ads and social marketing, you can drive targeted, qualified visitors to your site.
 Then, your website can turn those interested visitors into paying customers.

-Search & Display Ads — To succeed online, you have to be where your customers are looking.
-Search and display ads put you at the top of the search results and on your customers’ favorite sites — the ones they visit every day.
+- Search and display ads — To succeed online, you have to be where your customers are looking.
+Search and display ads put you at the top of the search results and on your customers’ favorite sites.

-Social Media Marketing — Social media is more than a great place for cat videos.
-Internet users are now spending an average of 2 hours and 22 minutes per day on social networking and messaging platforms.
-Your business has to be on other social media sites with pages, ads and posts.
+- Social marketing — Social media is more than a great place for cat videos.
+Internet users are now spending an average of 2 hours and 22 minutes per day on social networking and messaging platforms.5 Your business has to be on other social media sites with pages, ads and posts.